idaholab/moose/modules/doc/content/help/faq/faq_conda_alternatives.md

 [Spack](https://spack.readthedocs.io/en/latest/index.html) is another alternative, capable of building very optimized stacks for both Linux and MacOS.
 Spack however does not provide pre-built binaries.
 Spack instead supplies 'recipes' intended to be run by you, to build the stack.

+Perhaps our Advanced Instructions on our [Getting Started](getting_started/index.md) page would suffice?

 Lastly, there is always building everything from source if you're up to the challenge!

 !include sqa/minimum_requirements.md